 Associate Professor Allan initially joined the Board in May 2015 as a Casual Board Director for a 12-month term.
 He was elected to the Board for a two-year term in 2016.
-He will be President Elect of the College from May 2017 – May 2019, and will assume the role of President in May 2019.
+Associate Professor Allan assumed the role of President Elect of the College from May 2017 – May 2019, and will assume the role of President in May 2019.

 Associate Professor Allan can be contacted via email@example.com